 It’s no secret that the U.S. is in the throes of a major heroin epidemic, at least partly caused by the over-prescription of opioid painkillers by well-meaning physicians.
 When it comes to perioperative pain control, there are new ways to tackle patient discomfort without resorting to prescription opioids.

-Dr. Sonia Szlyk, an anaesthesiologist and director of regional anaesthesia for North American Partners in Anaesthesia's Mid-Atlantic division, explains how local anaesthesia (aided by ultrasound guidance) is helping control post-operative discomfort without limiting patient mobility.
+Dr. Sonia Szlyk, an anesthesiologist and director of regional anesthesia for North American Partners in Anesthesia's Mid-Atlantic division, explains how local anesthesia (aided by ultrasound guidance) is helping control post-operative discomfort without limiting patient mobility.
 Dr. Szlyk recently spoke to Becker’s Hospital Review about how the increase in ultrasound-guided nerve blocks in post-surgical patients can help reduce opioid use.

-How has the use of point-of-care ultrasound changed the way local anaesthetic is delivered to post-operative patients?
+How has the use of point-of-care ultrasound changed the way local anesthetic is delivered to post-operative patients?

 Learn More About Ultrasound Guidance For Nerve Blocks